naifalshaye/laravel-paypal/README.md

 composer require naif/laravel-paypal
 ```

-Add service provider and alias to config/app.php
+If your Laravel below 5.5 you need to add service provider and alias to config/app.php
 ```
 Naif\LaravelPayPal\LaravelPayPalServiceProvider::class,